Stanford-Health/wearipedia/docs/source/index.rst

 .. module:: sympy

-This is the central page for all of SymPy's documentation.
+This is the central page for all of Wearipedia's documentation.

 ==================================================================